ak2022dev/kirigami_soundbalance/design_and_coding_notes.md

 The example above is very different from the Qt6 examle.
 As I'm building with Qt5, will use the Qt5 example.

+Seems to have built, given a version number for Dialogs.
+Did some more experimenting, including making the dialog visible.
+Compiles and opens the filedialog.
+Now need to see how to link it to another button.
+Possibly give it an id and wire to a button that way?